YasserAlmohammad/Old_inventory_cleaner_CSharp/README.md

 # Old_inventory_cleaner_CSharp
-an old C# app for cleaning inventory on an old online Game (Archlord) this code dates back to 2007 and 2009 for online game client manipulation and in memory information retrieval
+an old C# app for cleaning inventory on an old online Game (Archlord) this code dates back to 2007 and 2009 for online game client manipulation and in memory information retrieval the app will search the game memory for certain item ids and remove them from the inventory, reads exclusions from a local text file too... this works only in Archlord, which used to be online in the past.

 the primary code file is like this